HFE 7100 ®

 Hypothesis

-A tentative explanation for an observation, phenomenon, or scientific problem that can be tested
+A tentative explanation for an observation, phenomenon, or scientific problem that can be tested by further investigation.

 The American Heritage® Dictionary of the English Language, Fourth Edition